DexterInd/GrovePi/docs/docs/index.md

 Whether it's a humidity/temperature sensor, distance sensor or an IR receiver or something as basic as an LED, the GrovePi can be your answer to these questions.

-By default the language of choice for our library is Python, but support for other languages can be found too from our contributors such as:
+By default, the language of choice for our library is Python, but support for other languages can be found too from our contributors such as:

 * C/C++